-- 1. In the thin client's local setup (or its UMS configuration or profile) navigate to System > Firmware Customization > Custom Commands > After End of Session.
+- 1. In the device's local Setup (or its UMS configuration or profile), navigate to System > Firmware Customization > Custom Commands > Post Session.

 - 2. Choose a Session type.

-- 3. Choose an auto logoff command.
+- 3. Choose a Post-session command.

 - 4. Save the changes with Apply or OK.

-If the last instance of the chosen session type is ended, the auto logoff command will be processed.
+If the last instance of the chosen session type is ended, the post-session command will be processed.